 Types of Fish in Lake Tahoe

 Invasive warm-water species found in Lake Tahoe include Largemouth bass, Smallmouth bass, Brown bullhead, Black crappie and Bluegill.
 It’s believed these species were introduced to Lake Tahoe near the Tahoe Keys recreational and vacation areas.
-While these species can be fished, most anglers come to Lake Tahoe to fish trout and salmon.
+While these species can be fished, most anglers come to Lake Tahoe to target trout and salmon.

 ---|---|